J. G. BALLARD - SHORT STORIES

 JOURNEY ACROSS A CRATER: New Worlds, #198, February 1970

 Journey Across a Crater was written in the same style as the majority of stories that made up The Atrocity Exhibition, but concerns a completely different character, a man who is apparently a returned astronaut.
-It wasn't included in The Complete Short Stories; which is rather strange in my opinion, because it's a reasonable length story, rather than a slight vignette or a piece of quasi-fiction similar to Coitus 80.
-The only other place it appears, to my knowledge, is in the first of the New Worlds Quarterly paperback books (1971).
+It also contains themes and one of the characters that were to appear in the novel Crash.
+The story was reprinted in the first of the New Worlds Quarterly paperback books in 1971.
+However, Journey Across a Crater was omitted from The Complete Short Stories, apparently because Ballard had taken a dislike to it.
+It was eventually included in the Collector’s Edition of Crash, published by Fourth Estate in 2017.

 New Worlds, #198